ecadlabs/taquito/docs/smart_rollups.md

 await op.confirmation();
 ```

-- `message` property is an encoded outbox message.
+- `message` property receives an array of encoded outbox messages.
 For more information on how to encode or what message gets encoded, refer to [this document](https://tezos.gitlab.io/mumbai/smart_rollups.html#sending-an-external-inbox-message)